Best OSHA-Compliant Dust Extractor Shootout

 Auto Filter Cleaning

-Auto filter cleaning is another requirement for an OSHA-compliant dust extractor that you find on all of these units.
+A filter cleaning mechanism is another requirement for an OSHA-compliant dust extractor that you find on all of these units.
 But not all are created equal.
 There’s some variance in the auto cleaning interval as well as in the mechanisms.
+As a point of clarification, the cleaning mechanism isn’t required to be automatic.
+On a dust extractor, it’s definitely the most efficient way to go, though.

 Most auto filter cleaning systems use a reverse air flow method for cleaning the filter.
 However, that can potentially create a release of dust or damage the filter over time.
 Metabo uses an electro-mechanical system that eliminates the escape and lowers the risk of filter damage.
 It’s not a simple innovation and adds to the cost of the dust extractor.
 But when it comes to reducing the amount of dust that reaches the air, it’s a superior design to the common reverse air flow systems.